fifv/fix-vscode-titlebarzoom/README.md

 ## Usage

-1. modify `vscodeRootPath` in `restore-vscode-titlebarzoom.ts` to your vscode's install dir
+1. modify `vscodeRootPath` in `fix-vscode-titlebarzoom.ts` to your vscode's install dir
-2. execute `restore-vscode-titlebarzoom.ts`, I recommend using `tsx` tool to execute it.
+2. execute `fix-vscode-titlebarzoom.ts`, I recommend using `tsx` tool to execute it.

 * This script just do search and replace, so you can do it yourself In your favorite language.